Create a Claims Mapping Policy in EmpowerID

 If you click Back before clicking Next, your changes on this step will be lost.

-- Review your selections and claims for accuracy.
+- Review your selections and claims for accuracy on the Summary screen.

 - If changes are needed, click Back.